jliu1219/academic-kickstart/content/home/talks.md

 **Quantum computation for linear algebra (QCLA)**

-- Mar 2020: Department of Mathematics, University of California, Los Angeles (remote talk)
+- Mar 2020: Department of Mathematics, University of California, Los Angeles

 **Quantum algorithms for differential equations and optimization**